zeroDivZero/notes-graphql/notes/4_schema.md

 2. `Boolean`
 3. `Int`
 4. `Float`
-5. `ID` - like string, but with differences, specifically for identifier
+5. `ID` - like string, but specifically for identifier

 ## Resolvers